 - ALL other personals: NPR 3,000, about $30

-You can get them both at the Nepal Tourism Board office present at Kathmandu or Pokhara itself.
-Getting the permits might take a few days and could be hectic due to insufficient information or because of the documentation.
+You can get them both at the Nepal Tourism Board office in Kathmandu or Pokhara.
+Getting the permits might take a few days and be hectic due to insufficient information or documentation.

 So, what are the best months for the Mardi Himal Trek?

-The best weather conditions that favour the trekking would be September – October – November or April – May and it is during these months the hiking season in Nepal peaks.
-However, many trekkers even try the border seasons i.e March or November to avoid busy routes but sometimes you can be unlucky with the weather.
-As for the people who like to trek in winters, December- February could be your choice.
-But as the place can get very cold and there are no local villages, it might be difficult to find accommodation and food.
+The best weather conditions that favor trekking would be September – October – November or April – May, during which the hiking season in Nepal peaks.
+However, many trekkers even try the border seasons, i.e., March or November, to avoid the busy route,s but sometimes you can be unlucky with the weather.
+As for the people who like to trek in winter, December- February could be your choice.
+But as the place can get very cold and there are no local villages, it might be challenging to find accommodation and food.

 What accommodation to expect on the trail?

-Accommodation on this trail is cheap like any other routes in Nepal.
-The Mardi Himal trail, unlike many other trekking routes in Nepal, doesn’t have many local villages to stop by.
-Having said that, in the peak seasons, there are stops on the route exclusively for trekkers.
-It is up to the trekkers to stay in the guest house or camps, as there are few campsites too.
-The guest houses are well equipped with standard rooms, dining area, toilets and shower.
+Accommodation on this trail is cheap, like any other route in Nepal.
+Unlike many other trekking routes in Nepal, the Mardi Himal trail doesn’t have many local villages to stop by.
+There are stops on the route exclusively for trekkers in the peak seasons.
+It is up to the trekkers to stay in the guest house or camps, as there are few campsites.
+The guest houses have standard rooms, dining areas, toilets, and a shower.

 Of course, the typical Nepali food you usually get while hiking in Nepal would outnumber all other dishes.
-Local dal, bhat and vegetables would be the best value for money as you would want to be full and not pay a lot at the same time.
-But you can always find numerous other dishes like soups, spring rolls, Nepali momos and also chocolate bars on the menu.
+Local dal, bhat, and vegetables would be the best value for money as you would want to be complete and not pay a lot at the same time.
+But you can always find numerous other dishes like soups, spring rolls, Nepali momos, and chocolate bars on the menu.

 Possible obstacles one can face during the trek

-Any physically fit individual is liable to get mountain sickness due to less atmospheric pressure and low oxygen levels while climbing uphill causing decreased oxygen saturation in the body.
-Mardi Himal trekking takes you to an altitude of 4,500 meters above the sea level.
-Symptoms like weakness, diarrhoea, dizziness, nausea, shortness of breath could be encountered by the trekkers.
-That is why maintaining the correct hydration level throughout the trekking and avoiding possible dehydrators like alcoholic beverages is important.
-Also, taking a day off for acclimatization and letting your body adjust the new altitude is the best way to prevent it.
+Any physically fit individual can get mountain sickness due to less atmospheric pressure and low oxygen levels while climbing uphill, causing decreased oxygen saturation in the body.
+Mardi Himal trekking takes you to 4,500 meters above sea level.
+The trekkers could encounter symptoms like weakness, diarrhea, dizziness, nausea, and shortness of breath.
+Maintaining the correct hydration level throughout trekking and avoiding possible dehydrators like alcoholic beverages is essential.
+Also, taking a day off for acclimatization and letting your body adjust to the new altitude is the best way to prevent it.

-The weather conditions of this trek route are quite unpredictable, however, the above mentioned months of Autumn and Spring would be the best time to trek.
-During the cold weather like in December – January, the temperature could fall extremely low up to -16 to -20 degree celsius and the snowfall in this region might as well cause blockade of the passes due to the avalanche.
-The heavy rainfall during the monsoon periods i.e May to September makes it difficult to trek during that time of the year too.
+The weather conditions of this trek route are pretty unpredictable.
+However, in the months mentioned above, Autumn and Spring would be the best time to trek.
+During cold weather like December – January, the temperature could fall extremely low, up to -16 to -20 degrees Celsius.
+The snowfall in this region might cause a blockade of the passes due to the avalanche.
+The heavy rainfall during the monsoon periods, i.e., May to September, makes it challenging to trek.

 What trekking gear do I need for Mardi Himal Trek?

-Well speaking about the trekking gears, it usually depends on the trekking season that you’ve decided to trek.
+Well, speaking about the trekking gear, it usually depends on the trekking season that you’ve decided to trek.
 Here is the general packing list for Mardi Himal Trek:

 - A good backpack (Capacity: 40L to 50L)